Start with python | Installation On Windows and Linux.

 Conclusion :

-We have learned how to set up the basic python environment to start programming.
-There could other packages are needed while working with python e.g setuptools and PIP
+We have learned how to start programming using the essential Python environment.
+There could be other packages needed while working with Python e.g setuptools and PIP

 These we will cover in another tutorial with details.
 Here covering may make it more complex to understand.